 Pretty much all of us have folded up scraps of paper and made snowflake designs, right?
-These snowflakes go a step further and incorporate the idea of positive and negative space based on the Japanese concept of Notan.
+These Japanese notan art inspired snowflakes go a step further and incorporate the idea of positive and negative space based on the Japanese concept of notan.
 A super small supply list, a graphic finished product, and little elemental art knowledge make this project a win!

 These snowflakes look super intricate and fancier than they really are.
 They do require some scissors skills so scale the difficulty level up or down based on your kiddo’s age and developmental level

 Notan is a Japanese concept that relates to the play of light and dark.
 The positive shapes (main objects) in a work of art should balance or complement the negative shapes (the empty space around the main objects.)

 In our case we’re going to create cut paper snowflakes inspire by Japanese notan art that use all the paper, thereby balancing light and dark.

 Grab your compass and make a few circles in a variety of sizes on plain copy weight paper.
 Don’t get too tiny unless you’re planning on getting into teeny tiny details with a craft knife.